Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-transaction.md

 #### Request
 Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.
-Replace the `{customerRef}` placeholder value with the a suitable value to indentity this customer.
+Replace the `{customerRef}` placeholder value with the a suitable value to identity this customer.
 Usually this would be the customer reference you have from your internal systems.
-The `metadata` property can be filled with arbitary key-value-pairs that help contextualize the order for you.
+The `metadata` property can be filled with arbitrary key-value-pairs that help contextualize the order for you.
 We will pass the metadata back to you in the webhook notifications for you internal systems to disseminate.

 ```curl
 curl --location --request POST "https://sandbox-api.imbursepayments.com/v1/collect/customer/{customerRef}/order" \